GaryChenMesser/os_project1_2018/report.md

 rather than `<linux/time.h>`.

+Since the kernel version `3.17`, the function has moved from `time.h` to `timekeeping.h`.
+Also, we cannot only import `<linux/timekeeping.h>`.
+The `<linux/ktime.h>` need to be bound together.

-Since the version 3.17, the function has moved.
-There is no discussion on the Internet, so we did a good job, opening a quesion on Stackover Flow. :)
+There is no discussion on the Internet, so we did a good job, opening a quesion on Stackover Flow and get the answer. :)